dodona-edu/dodona-edu.github.io/en/README.md

 footer: Made by Team Dodona with ❤️
 ---

 On this website, you can find a number of [guides](/en/guides) and [reference pages](/en/references).
-The ultimate goal of this web site is to offer all content in both English and Dutch.
+The ultimate goal of this website is to offer all content in both English and Dutch.
 For the time being, not all pages are translated.

 If you are a teacher and want to create your own Dodona course (with existing or own programming exercises), have a look at [this getting started guide](guides/teachers/getting-started).